-Are the Big 4 so very different to the rest?
+Are the Big 4 so very different to other firms?

 It used to be a fairly safe assumption that working for a Big 4 firm meant working on bigger clients than in a Mid Tier firm.
 You would also be paid more, and have more opportunities to specialise.
 However, given the current state of play with BDO and Grant Thornton, I don’t think it is still accurate to bracket these firms in with the rest of the Mid Tier.
 They are more Big 4-lite now: in their approach to clients, their formal talent management programmes, and the size of clients they are willing to take on.
 So moving to BDO or Grant Thornton may not be changing much for you.